michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0112.md

 - v: affect as in thought or feeling
 - v: make false by mutilation or addition; as of a message or story
 ### Family
-distort: distortable, distorted, distorting, distortion, distorts+;distorted: distortedly, undistorted;distortion: distortionist, distortions
+- distort: distortable, distorted, distorting, distortion, distorts+
+- distorted: distortedly, undistorted
+- distortion: distortionist, distortions
 ### Examples
 - Here’s an idea: Update part of the approval process that was patient zero for distorting data on a drug for Duchenne muscular dystrophy.
 - She also plans to mention the effect of Brexit on the European Union, talking about “distorted pictures” of the EU and of parliamentary democracy.